champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-1/lesson-1.6.md

 tag: Civics & Government

 excerpt: "The Bill of Rights protects the rights of individuals.
 Originally some of these rights applied only to white males, but today they apply to all citizens, regardless of race or gender."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 1
-  toc_type: Lesson
-  toc_number: 1.6
-  pages: 48 - 53

-objectives:
-- Identify the general provisions of the Bill of Rights
-- Explain how civil rights expanded been to include more people
-- Understand how African Americans and women gained the right to vote

-skills:
-- core: Identify Cause-and-Effect Relationships
-- reading: Identify Point of View

-vocabulary:
-- civil liberty
-- civil right
-- disenfranchise
-- provision
-- seize
-- suffrage

-key_concept:
-- concept: >
-    Through Constitutional amendments, civil rights in the United States have been extended to more people.
-- example: >
-    Think about a belief you have that has changed over time.
-Perhaps you hod on experience that changed your point of view.
-Perhaps you learned something new that influenced how you felt.
-Events con change people's perspectives on important issues.
-For example, the civil rights movement changed some people's interpretations of the civil rights and civil liberties that ore guaranteed in the Constitution.
 ---
 ## The Expansion of Civil Liberties